terryaney/KatApp.Provider/katapp documentation.md

 ## rbl-display Attribute Details
 The `rbl-display` attribute has all the same 'selector' capabilities described in [KatApp Selectors](#KatApp-Selectors).
 Once a `value` is selected from a specified selector (or `rbl-display` as default table if only ID is provided), a boolean 'falsey' logic is applied against the value.

 An element will be hidden if the value is `0`, `false` or an empty string.
-If the attribute is `rbl-display-remove` instead of being hidden, the element will be removed from the DOM.
+If using KatApp Selectors, and *not* expressions, a bang (`!`) can precede the selector to reverse the logic.
+See [View and Template Expressions](#View-and-Template-Expressions) for information on how to use simple and complex expressions to determine visibility.

 Additionally, the `exists()` and `!exists()` functions can be used.
 See [exists and !exists Functions](#exists-and-!exists-Functions) for more information.